 The audit process was carried out through a combination of self-assessments and physical on-site audits.
-However, on site audits were suspended throughout the COVID pandemic.
-Audit is now achieved by a self assessment process aligned with the member renewal date.
+On site audits were suspended throughout the COVID pandemic.
+Audit is now achieved by a self assessment process aligned with the member renewal date and a physical onsite audit every 5 years.
 If an intervention is considered appropriate, this is normally done by a face-to-face visit to resolve any issues.
-Eight remote audits were carried out in 2022.
+10 remote audits were carried out in 2023.